Rita Ora Puts Beach Body On Display In Yellow Bikini, No ‘Filter’ Needed

 She shared the images to Twitter with the caption, “Oh so this is the filter everyone’s using!
 Got it also side note I’m mid celebratory dance just call me Rita Rozay. #ihadtodoit”

 According to a report from Daily Mail, Ora is on holiday in France.
 The singer is on vacation with her mom and dad, Vera and Besni.
-Vas J Morgan also joined her for a little R&R. Plus, Elena, Rita’s sister and Rita’s boyfriend, musician Andrew Watt have also been spotted with the group during the trip.
+Vas J Morgan also joined her for a little rest and relaxation.
+Plus, Elena, Rita’s sister, and Rita’s boyfriend, musician Andrew Watt, have also been spotted with the group during the trip.

 The singer appears to be enjoying her summer time away from the backlash of the last month or two that resulted from her song, “Girls.”
-Inquisitr reported, that just last month Ora and her boyfriend Watt took some time away in Italy, which is apparently the hotspot for celebrities this summer.
+Inquisitr reported that just last month, Ora and her boyfriend Watt took some time away in Italy, which is apparently the hotspot for celebrities this summer.

 Oh so this is the filter everyone’s using!
 Got it ???? also side note I’m mid celebratory dance just call me Rita Rozay. #ihadtodoit pic.twitter.com/VJhYt7deRI